gtuck/ai-workshop/slides.md

 - Understand what generative AI is and how it works
 - Explore real-world examples of how AI already impacts our lives
-- Learn key AI vocabulary and concepts like GPT, tokens, and prompts
+- A few milestones in AI history and key AI vocabulary and concepts
 - Practice writing effective prompts to get useful responses from ChatGPT
 - Try hands-on tools and leave with ideas you can apply right away
-- And have fun experimenting
+- ...and **have fun** experimenting

-## Environment:
+## Workshop Environment:

 - Open, inclusive, and curiosity-driven